Geodels/gospl/docs/user_guide/inputfile.rst

 Hillslope processes in *gospl* is defined using a classical *diffusion law* in which sediment deposition and erosion depend on slopes (*simple creep*).
 The following parameters can be tuned based on your model resolution:

-a. :yaml:`shelfslope` specifies the shelf maximum slope when marine sediments are deposited.
-By default (when set to False), the sediment are allowed to be deposited up to sea-level,
-b. :yaml:`hillslopeKa` is the diffusion coefficient for the aerial domain,
+a. :yaml:`hillslopeKa` is the diffusion coefficient for the aerial domain,
-c. :yaml:`hillslopeKm` is the diffusion coefficient for the marine domain,
+b. :yaml:`hillslopeKm` is the diffusion coefficient for the marine domain,
-d. :yaml:`sedK` is the diffusion coefficient for sediment deposited by rivers entering the marine environment.
+c. :yaml:`sedK` is the diffusion coefficient for sediment deposited by rivers entering the marine environment.
-e. :yaml:`sedKf` is the diffusion coefficient for fine sediment deposited by rivers entering the marine environment.
+d. :yaml:`sedKf` is the diffusion coefficient for fine sediment deposited by rivers entering the marine environment.
 This parameter is only used when the multi-lithology option is turned on.
-f. :yaml:`sedKw` is the diffusion coefficient for weathered sediment deposited by hillslope processes and transported by rivers into the marine environment.
+e. :yaml:`sedKw` is the diffusion coefficient for weathered sediment deposited by hillslope processes and transported by rivers into the marine environment.
 This parameter is only used when the multi-lithology option is turned on.